AnalystLiv/AnalystLiv/README.md

 - 👀 I’m interested in environmental science, healthcare, and educational development
 - 🌱 I’m currently practicing R
 - 💞️ I’m looking to collaborate on a project using R
-- 📫 How to reach me ... analystliv@icloud.com
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I love to swim in the sea but I've never been in a pool